xavpaice/openstack-packages/README.md

 At this stage, we opted to make the packaging tools into a separate repo, so we can keep things tidy.
-In this case, we have a repo called openstack-nova-packaging which contains the content of the checkout above.
+In this case, we have a repo called openstack-nova-packaging which contains the content of the checkout above - which we added to Gerrit just like we did for openstack-nova.
 If we're willing to maintain our own copy of that packaging code, we're able to make changes so we can add in our own files, or add/remove quilt patches as appropriate.
 We did find that some of our code added files which weren't included in the original packages - e.g. an additional dashboard in Horizon adds files outside of the original directories list and required either edits to the openstack-dashboard.dirs file, or creation of a fresh package within that set.

 I should note that the debian directory obtained from the UCA has a number of Ubuntu specific patches in the debian/patches/ directory.